 Medicare Part D is financed through a combination of beneficiary premiums and federal revenues.
 In addition, certain monetary transfers are made from the states.
-These transfers, referred to as “clawback payments,” represent a portion of the amounts states could otherwise have been expected to pay for drugs under Medicaid, if drug coverage for the dual eligible population (beneficiaries of both Medicare and Medicaid) had not been transferred to Part D.
+These transfers, referred to as “claw-back payments,” represent a portion of the amount states could otherwise have been expected to pay for drugs under Medicaid, if drug coverage for the dual eligible population (beneficiaries of both Medicare and Medicaid) had not been transferred to Part D.

 EMPLOYER OR UNION SPONSORED PART D RETIREE PLANS

-Employers and unions that offer their retirees Part D creditable prescription drug coverage may qualify for a federal Retiree Drug Subsidy.
+Employers and unions that offer their retirees creditable prescription drug coverage may qualify for a federal Retiree Drug Subsidy.
 The purpose of this subsidy is to discourage employers from eliminating private prescription coverage to retired workers.
 The subsidy helps to reduce the employer’s/union’s cost in providing coverage.
-However, if a beneficiary who is enrolled in an employer/union plan that receives the federal government’s retiree drug subsidy and enrolls into a Part D plan, the employer/union will no longer receive the subsidy and may therefore decide to drop the retiree from their drug coverage, and possibly from other retiree benefits as well.
+However, if a beneficiary who is enrolled in an employer/union plan that receives the federal government’s retiree drug subsidy also enrolls into a Part D plan, the employer/union will no longer receive the subsidy and may therefore decide to drop the retiree from their drug coverage, and possibly from other retiree benefits as well.
 The beneficiary should review with his/her employer/union what would happen if s/he decides to enroll into a Part D plan.

 Summary of the Medicare Part D Benefit

 Medicare beneficiaries access Part D by either enrolling in a stand-alone prescription drug plan (PDP), which offers drug-only coverage for beneficiaries who choose to receive all other Medicare benefits from Original Medicare, or by enrolling in a Medicare Advantage prescription drug plan (MA-PD) that covers all Medicare benefits, including prescription drug coverage, through a managed care plan.
-For more information on Medicare Advantage plans, refer to Health Programs, Medicare, Managed Care: Medicare Advantage Plans.
+For more information on Medicare Advantage plans, refer to refer to Health Programs, Medicare, Managed Care: Medicare Advantage Plans.